HenrySabio/henrysabio/README.txt

 I like learning things the hard way.
-Break something.
-Facepalm.
-Fix it.
+Break something. *Facepalm* Fix it.
 Make it better.
 Repeat.

 twitter.com/henrysabio